Isidro Gutiérrez: International career

-On that same game, Gutiérrez scored both of the goals for El Salvador to tie the game and end the game 2–2.
-Alfaro was so impressed with Gutiérrez 's performance, that he automatically selected the midfielder for the next game against the Honduran U-21 side in the 2010 CAC qualification 1st leg match.
+In that same game, Gutiérrez scored both of the goals for El Salvador to tie and end the game at 2–2.
+Alfaro was so impressed with Gutiérrez 's performance, that he was automatically selected as the midfielder for the next game against the Honduran U-21 side in the 2010 CAC qualification 1st leg match.
 He was once again the key player in that match, scoring the only goal of the game to give El Salvador U-21 the victory on Honduran soil.

 Gutiérrez also scored a goal in an exhibition game in a 2–1 loss to Serie A club Roma on July 27, 2012.